SilverKim/Java_matrix/README.md

 # matrix
-How to use matrix in Java
+How to use matrix in Java (add, sub, mux, div ...)